ntustison/Histograms/Text/discussion.md

 Over the past decade, multiple segmentation algorithms have been proposed for hyperpolarized gas images which, as we have pointed out, are all highly dependent on the image intensity histogram for optimization.
-The majority use the histogram information *exclusively* much to the detriment of algorithmic robustness and segmentation quality.
+Many use the histogram information *exclusively* much to the detriment of algorithmic robustness and segmentation quality.
 This is due to the simple observation that these approaches discard a vital piece of information essential for image interpretation, i.e., the spatial relationships between